 - Providing quiet areas for employees.

-Reducing the potential for hearing loss in the workplace requires a combination of proper hearing protection and noise control efforts.
+Reducing the potential for hearing loss in the workplace requires proper hearing protection and noise control efforts.
 These work best when carried out through an employee/employer partnership that determines the best options for each person and situation.